-- (a) The applicant or any other party may make an oral or written motion at hearing that the hearing be continued to a later date or time, stating good cause for such requested continuance. - (b) A motion for continuance shall be granted if the presiding officer or any hearing officer designated by the presiding officer determines that the moving party has stated a valid basis for the proposed good cause exists to grant the continuance and the continuance could assist in resolving the case fairly. - (c) If the later date, time and place are known when the hearing is continued, the information shall be stated on the record. - (d) If the later date, time and place are not known when the hearing is continued, the presiding officer or the designated hearing officer, as applicable, shall issue a written scheduling order stating the date, time and place of the continued hearing. - Site 202.18 Record of the Hearing.
+- (a) The applicant or any other party may make an oral or written motion at hearing that the hearing be continued to a later date or time, stating good cause for such requested continuance. - (b) A motion for continuance shall be granted if the presiding officer or any hearing officer designated by the presiding officer determines that the moving party has stated a valid basis for the proposed continuance and the continuance will promote the orderly and efficient conduct of the proceeding and assist in resolving the case fairly. - (c) If the later date, time and place are known when the hearing is continued, the information shall be stated on the record. - (d) If the later date, time and place are not known when the hearing is continued, the presiding officer or the designated hearing officer, as applicable, shall issue a written scheduling order stating the date, time and place of the continued hearing. - Site 202.18 Record of the Hearing.
 A record shall be kept of hearings and transcripts shall be made available in accordance with RSA 541-A:31.